mmkal/expect-type/README.md

 If you're adding a feature, you should write a self-contained usage example in the form of a test, in [test/usage.test.ts](./test/usage.test.ts).
 This file is used to populate the bulk of this readme using [eslint-plugin-codegen](https://npmjs.com/package/eslint-plugin-codegen), and to generate an ["errors" test file](./test/errors.test.ts), which captures the error messages that are emitted for failing assertions by the typescript compiler.
 So, the test name should be written as a human-readable sentence explaining the usage example.
 Have a look at the existing tests for an idea of the style.

 After adding the tests, run `npm run lint -- --fix` to update the readme, and `npm test -- --updateSnapshot` to update the errors test.
 The generated documentation and tests should be pushed to the same branch as the source code, and submitted as a pull request.
 CI will test that the docs and tests are up to date if you forget to run these commands.

+### Documentation of limitations through tests

+Limitations of the library are documented via tests in usage.test.ts.
+This means that if a future TypeScript version (or library version) fixes the limitation, the test will start failing, so it will be automatically removed from the docs once it no longer applies.